aSolorzano20/OCP_1Z0_829_theory/Chapter-7-Beyond Classes/chapter_7_Beyond_Classes.md

 <br>

 #### Sealing Interfaces
-- interfaces can also be sealed.
+- Interfaces can also be sealed.
 - The sealed interface must appear in the same package or named module as the classes or interfaces that directly extend or implement it.
-- a sealed interface is that the permits list can apply to a class that implements the interface or an interface that extends the interface.
+- A sealed interface is that the permits list can apply to a class that implements the interface or an interface that extends the interface.
-- interfaces that extend a sealed interface can only be marked sealed or non-sealed.
+- Interfaces that extend a sealed interface can only be marked sealed or non-sealed.
 They cannot be marked final.
 <br>

 ### Reviewing Sealed Class Rules